-- The MCI interface provides all functions specific to the Secure Digital/MultiMedia memory card.
-These include the clock generation unit, power management control, and command and data transfer. - Conformance to Multimedia Card Specification v2.11. - Conformance to Secure Digital Memory Card Physical Layer Specification, v0.96. - Can be used as a multimedia card bus or a secure digital memory card bus host.
-The SD/MMC can be connected to several multimedia cards or a single secure digital memory card. - DMA supported through the General Purpose DMA Controller.
+- The MCI provides all functions specific to the SD/MMC memory card.
+These include the clock generation unit, power management control, and command and data transfer. - Conforms to Multimedia Card Specification v2.11. - Conforms to Secure Digital Memory Card Physical Layer Specification, v0.96.

+- Can be used as a multimedia card bus or a secure digital memory card bus host.
+The SD/MMC can be connected to several multimedia cards or a single secure digital memory card. - DMA supported through the GPDMA controller.